-In addition, you must have a current elementary, middle school, or special education teaching license and at least one year of elementary teaching experience.
+In addition, you must have a current elementary, middle school, or special education teaching license and at least one year of teaching experience.
 If you are currently enrolled in the Graduate School, you’ll need to apply for admission to the program before you complete 6 credits within the certificate.

 Admission to Ball State is selective, and we carefully evaluate all application on an individual basis.
 Applying for admission is easy.
 Use our convenient, comprehensive, and secure online application.

 Ball State is authorized to accept online students from all U.S. states.
 However, certain states have regulations regarding licensing programs in nursing and education.
 Learn more about state authorizations for non-Indiana students.